cnbeining/Biligrab/README.md

     DedeUserID=123456;DedeUserID__ckMd5=****************;SESSDATA=*******************

-Interactive mode (Note some of the functions are not avalable via this mode):
+Interactive mode (Note some of the functions are not available via this mode):

 python biligrab.py